hanshika-773/19AI307_JAVA/Module-03/DAY-2/README.md

 ![Screenshot 2025-05-09 135102](https://github.com/user-attachments/assets/2ca7fb2c-47f4-44a4-aaa9-26c3c2628c35)

 ## RESULT:
-Thus the java program to set the length of the character sequence equal to newLength using stringbuffer class.
+Thus the java program to set the length of the character sequence equal to newLength using stringbuffer class executed successfully.